steve-cm/RaaS/README.md

 * DELETE A CREDIT CARD - Remove saved credit cards for good
 * GET THE CATALOG - Call up our catalog of e-gift cards, donations, prepaid visas, and bitcoin e-gift cards
 * PLACE AN ORDER - Place an order for a reward.
 Choose whether Tango Card delivers the reward via email
-* RESEND AN ORDER - Simply resend an order that has already been placed
+* RESEND A REWARD EMAIL - Simply resend a reward that has already been placed
 * GET ORDER INFORMATION - Call up order information about an individual order
 * GET ORDER HISTORY - Call up a list of orders for an account